mwild1/luadbi/DBDDriverStatement.md

 ### num\_rows = statement:rowcount() ###

-Returns the number of rows retrieved after the execution of a `select` operation. **Please note** this method is not currently implemented in every database driver.
+Returns the number of rows retrieved after the execution of a `select` operation.

+This function is not available in all drivers.
+Currently implemented
+in:

+ - PostgreSQL
+ - MySQL

 ### iterator = statement:rows(named\_columns) ###